rappen/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/overview.md

 ## Community tools

-The [XrmToolbox](../community-tools.md#xrmtoolbox) [FetchXmlBuilder](https://fetchxmlbuilder.com/) is a free tool to compose and test FetchXml requests.
+The [XrmToolBox](../community-tools.md#xrmtoolbox) [FetchXML Builder](https://fetchxmlbuilder.com/) is a free tool to compose and test FetchXml requests.

 > [!NOTE]
 > Tools created by the community are not supported by Microsoft.
 If you have questions or issues with community tools, contact the publisher of the tool.